jm-spencer/KappaFramework/README.md

 # KappaFramework
-C++ framework for Vex robots based on Okapilib, but designed for use only as a framework to be built upon by users.
+C++ framework for Vex robots inspired by on [Okapilib](https://github.com/OkapiLib/OkapiLib), but designed for use only as a framework to be built upon by users.